Drip Roasters

 Altitude: 1812 masl, 5.2°S

-One of their older sons is an engineer and he helps them take care of the fertilization process.
+One of their older sons, who was trained as an engineer, helps them take care of the fertilization process.
 He has taught them a lot about high-quality organic fertilizer and how to properly use it.
-Thanks to good cultivation practices, organic fertilization and the high altitude, they are producing coffee pretty much the whole year, which is rather uncommon.
 Besides Caturra, they also grow a handful of other varietals, and produce a good three tons of coffee per year.
-The family recently planted some new varieties, for example Geisha, and they built new drying beds that allow them to dry more than 500 kilograms of coffee at a time.
+A couple of years ago, the family started to plant new varieties and they built new drying beds that allow them to dry more than 500 kilograms of coffee at a time.

 Origin Coffee Lab